jpsaha/MOTP/_pages/TrainingProg.md

 giscus_comments: true
 ---

+## [Geoff Smith](https://people.bath.ac.uk/masgcs/advice.html) remarked the following in the foreword to the text [Infinity](http://prac.im.pwr.wroc.pl/~kwasnicki/pl/o/infinity.pdf) by Hojoo Lee, Tom Lovering, and Cosmin Pohoata.

+>The nations which do consistently well at this competition (IMO) must have at least one (and probably at least two) of the following attributes:
+> * A large population.
+> * A significant proportion of its population in receipt of a good education.
+> * A well-organized training infrastructure to support mathematics competitions.
+> * A culture which values intellectual achievement.
+>
+> Alternatively, you need a cloning facility and a relaxed regulatory framework.

-Here are some of the [suggestions](https://web.evanchen.cc/faq-contest.html#C-0) from [Evan Chen](https://web.evanchen.cc/) regarding the preparation of Math Olympiad.
+## Some of the [suggestions](https://web.evanchen.cc/faq-contest.html#C-0) from [Evan Chen](https://web.evanchen.cc/) regarding the preparation of Math Olympiad.

 > * Pick up any standard textbook to work through, so you learn some of the standard theory that is tested in math contests.
 > * Go through some past problems from previous contests.